patrick-pagni/data-is-poetry-public/README.md

 The intercept for the model is approximately 1913.
 This means that when all inputs are 0, the model will still predict a meaningful value, which is not far from the mean.

-The model, however, violates two assumptions for linear regression models: the assumption of homoscedasticity (that the variance in residuals for every lavel of x is constant) and the assumption that the distribution of residuals is normal.
-To counter this, I would transform the the dates column by taking the log of it.
+The model, however, violates two assumptions for linear regression models: the assumption of homoscedasticity (that the variance in residuals for every level of x is constant) and the assumption that the distribution of residuals is normal.
+To counter this, I would transform the dates column by taking the log of it.
 I would then rerun the model to check if this has solved the problem.

 It is important to flag the following limitation for this model as well:

 - Translated poems may cloud the data set.

-  - If a poem from the 1300s was translated in 1920, the poem is more likely to reflect the language usage of 1920s rather than the 1300s.
+  - If a poem from the 1300s was translated in 1920, the poem is more likely to reflect the language usage of the 1920s rather than the 1300s.

 I think confirming the translation dates for poems which have been translated would also improve the model.